DeLuks2006/deluks2006.github.io/content/posts/the-ELF-format.md

 +++
-title = 'The ELF Format'
-date = 2024-07-03T19:33:48+02:00
+title = 'ELF Internals: Part I' date = 2024-07-03T19:33:48+02:00
-draft = true
+draft = false
 +++
 So...
 You wanna learn something about those weird Linux executables known as ELFs?
 Well you are in luck, me too!
 I've taken it upon me to seek around the dark dusty corners of the world wide webs to learn about those ELFs so